Efficient parameter sampling for Markov jump processes: Experiments

-The Jukes and Cantor (JC69) model~\cite{jukescantor69} is a popular model of DNA nucleotide substitution.
+~ The Jukes and Cantor (JC69) model~\citep{jukescantor69} is a popular model of DNA nucleotide substitution.
 We write its state space as $\{0, 1, 2, 3\}$, representing the four nucleotides $\{A, T, C, G\}$.
 The model has a single parameter $\alpha$, representing the rate at which the system transitions between any pair of states.
 Thus, the rate matrix $A$ is given by $A_i = -A_{i,i} = 3\alpha, A_{i, j} = \alpha,i \neq j.$ We place a Gamma$(3,2)$ prior on the parameter $\alpha$.
-Figure~\ref{fig:ESS_JC}(right) compares different samplers: we see that the symmetrized MH samplers comprehensively outperforms all others.
-Part of the reason why the difference is so dramatic here is because the transition matrix is no longer sparse in this example, implying a stronger coupling between MJP path and parameter $\alpha$.
-We point out that for Gibbs sampling, the conditional parameter update is conjugate, and there is no proposal distribution involved (hence its performance remains fixed along the x-axis).
+Figures~\ref{fig:ESS_JC}(b) and (c) compare different samplers: we again see that the symmetrized MH samplers comprehensively outperforms all others.
+Part of the reason why the difference is so dramatic here is because now a {\em single} paramter $\alpha \defeq \theta$ defines the transition matrix, implying a stronger coupling between MJP path and parameter.
+We point out that for Gibbs sampling, the conditional distribution over $\theta$ is conjugate to the Gamma prior.
+We can thus simulate directly from this distribution without any MH proposal (hence its performance remains fixed along the x-axis).
+Despite this, its performance is worse than our symmetrized algorithm.
 Particle MCMC performs worse than all the algorithms, and we do not include it in our plots.
+Figure~\ref{fig:ESS_JC}(d) compares different settings of $\Omega(\theta,\vartheta)$ for our sampler: again, the simple additive setting $\Omega(\theta,\vartheta) = \max_s A_s(\theta) + \max_s A_s(\vartheta)$ does best.

+Figure~\ref{fig:ACC_JC_m} plots MCMC diagnostics for the Gibbs and symmetrized MH sampler, confirming the previous findings.
+Both agree on the posterior $P(\alpha|X)$ (figure~\ref{fig:jc_model_vs_t}(a)), with a two-sample Kolmogorov-Smirnov test giving a p-value of $0.97$.
+Figure~\ref{fig:jc_model_vs_t}(b) plots the average MH acceptance probabilities for the \naive\ and symmetrized MH samplers for different settings of the proposal distribution, again we see that the former has lower acceptance rates because of the $P(W|\theta)$ terms.

-In figure~\ref{fig:jc_model_vs_t}, we plot the ESS per unit time for the different samplers as we increase the observation interval.
-In the left plot, we keep the number of observations fixed, in the right, these increase with the observation interval.
+Figures~\ref{fig:jc_model_vs_t}~(c) and (d) plot the ESS per unit time for the different samplers as $t_{end}$ increases.
+The left plot keeps the number of observations fixed, while the right keeps the observation rate fixed.
 Once again we see that our proposed algorithm 1) performs best over all interval lengths, and 2) suffers a performance degradation with interval length that is much milder than the other algorithms.